MikeBlackbeard/AutoPackageDelivery/README.md

 3. Set up your Network conection \*\*\*\**Pendient*\*\*\*\*

 From this point it will be possible to access the Raspberry Pi 3 from your Ubuntu system

+1. Get the IP address of both your Raspberry Pi and your Ubuntu PC.
+   - To get your PC address you can use